charlespalmerbf/flutter-boilerplate/README.md

 When submitting a Pull Request, at least one approval is required before merging.

-When constructing a release, ensure that a release branch is created based off of the contents of develop, the only changes contained within this branch should be the version numbers in **package.json** and android's **build.gradle**.
+When constructing a release, ensure that a release branch is created based off of the contents of develop, the only changes contained within this branch should be the version number in **package.json**.

 The Pull Request should be named as **[develop] release vX.Y.Z**